-Whether or not you plan to attend the Annual Meeting, we encourage you to vote your shares by proxy.
-This will ensure the presence of a quorum at the Annual Meeting.
-A website address with instructions on how to vote your proxy via the Internet is included on your Notice of Internet Availability of Proxy Materials.
-If you request a printed copy of your proxy materials, you may also vote by mail by signing, dating, and returning your proxy card in the envelope provided.
+Whether or not you plan to attend the Annual Meeting, we encourage you to vote your shares by proxy to help ensure the presence of a quorum at the Annual Meeting.
+You are urged to submit your proxy or voting instructions electronically or by telephone by following the instructions on your Notice of Internet Availability of Proxy Materials or, if you received a printed copy of the proxy materials, on your proxy card or voting instruction form.
+If you request a printed copy of your proxy materials, you may also vote by mail by signing, dating, and returning your proxy card or voting instruction form in the envelope provided.
 Voting now will not limit your right to change your vote or to attend the Annual Meeting.